 Extracting Query Metadata Filters with LLMs

-To query a specific document without retrieving data from unrelated years or companies, extract metadata filters directly from the user's natural language input.
+To query one document, we must avoid pulling data from unrelated years or companies.
+So we pull metadata filters straight from the user's plain-English query.

 Define the structural schema scripts/schema.py: